NASPA

 How do I get the conference hotel rate?

 You must make your hotel reservation online through the NASPA Annual Conference registration process in order to secure the conference hotel rate.
-The housing system for conference attendees is open as of October 2.
+Housing will open on October 1.

 How can I present a session?